bassammannaa/Qweb-Tutorial/wizardreport/README.md

 <b>file path: </b>Qweb-Tutorial/wizardreport/report/appsumrepview.xml
 This file should be under folder report
-Since this report will called by paython code and some data model will pass to it using code, this report need to model saved in the same report folder ()
+Since this report will called by python code and some data model will pass to it using code, this report need to model saved in the same report folder ()

 #### Main report model